-To investigate whether and to what extent the above mediators explain the depression-related disparity in risk-taking behavior that we observe, we follow Karlson, Holm, and Breen (2012).
-Their method allows us to recover the degree to which mediating variables, $Z{it}$ , explain the relationship between depression, $D{it}$ , and risk-taking behavior, $Y{it}$ , using the following full model:
+To investigate whether and to what extent the above mediators explain the depression-related disparity in risk-taking behavior that we observe, we follow Karlson et al. (2012).
+Their method allows us to recover the degree to which mediating variables, Z{it} , explain the relationship between depression, D{it} , and risk-taking behavior, Y{it} , using the following full model: